rails/rails/guides/source/active_record_validations.md

 => false
 ```

-As you can see, our validation lets us know that our `Person` is not valid
-without a `name` attribute.
-The second `Person` will not be persisted to the
+As you can see, the `Person` is not valid without a `name` attribute.
-database.

 Before we dig into more details, let's talk about how validations fit into the
 big picture of your application.